-Risk Management & Control, Organization department performs the risk identification, measurement, monitoring as well as regular or ad hoc communication to the Board of Managing Directors and other addressees.
-After the implementation of a professional software by the company msgGillardon, Bretten, for measurement and monitoring of interest rate risks and liquidity risks was completed in 2013, the Bank has implemented in the second quarter 2015 a professional credit portfolio model.
-Supported by the risk consulting company Risk Research Prof. Hamerle GmbH & Co.
+Risk Management & Control, Organization department performs the risk identification, -measurement, -monitoring as well as regular or ad hoc communication to the Board of Managing Directors and other addressees.
+After the implementation of a professional software by the company msgGillardon, Bretten, for measurement and monitoring of interest rate risks and liquidity risks was completed in 2013, the bank has implemented in the second quarter 2015 a professional credit portfolio model.
+Supported by the risk consulting company Risk Research Prof.Hamerle GmbH & Co.
 KG, Regensburg, the measurement and monitoring of counterparty credit risk is adapted to rising regulatory requirements.

 Risk management is based on the risk monitoring and the respective reporting.
 Resolutions of the Board of Managing Directors are adopted by involving internal committees, primarily the Asset-Liability-Committee (ALCO) and the Credit Committee.
-The market departments, being functionally separated from the after-market units. are responsible for the implementation.
+The market departments, being functionally separated from the after-market units, are responsible for the implementation.

-The Internal Audit Function of the Bank monitors the operating, business, risk management and -controlling procedures as well as the internal control system.
+The Internal Audit Function of the bank monitors the operating, business, risk management and -controlling procedures as well as the internal control system.
 In addition to the long-standing outsourcing of the IT-related Audit to the "GDB Gesellschaft für Datensicherheit und IT-BeratungmbH", a holding company of the Prüfungsverband deutscherBanken e.V.
-(Auditing Association of German Banks).
-Deloitte & Touche GmbH Wirtschaftsprüfungsgesellschaft was in 2013 contracted with the bank-specific auditing.
-The Bank aims at targeting the ever-growing legal-regulatory. economic and technical requirements through professional auditing activities.
-In accordance with the MaRisk requirements an Internal Audit Officer was appointed internally who acts as an interface between the Bank and the internal audit firms.
+(Auditing Association of German Banks), Deloitte &Touche GmbH Wirtschaftsprüfungsgesellschaft was in 2013 contracted with the bank-specific auditing.
+The Bank aims at targeting the ever-growing legal-regulatory, economic and technical requirements through professional auditing activities.
+In accordance with the MaRisk requirements an Internal Audit Officer was appointed internally who acts as an interface between the bank and the internal audit firms.
 A risk-based audit schedule which is agreed upon by the audit firms, the Internal Audit Officer as well as the Board of Managing Directors as a whole is the basis for the audit activity for both audit sectors.
-The completely outsourced Internal Audit is free from directives regarding the evaluation of audit findings and the reporting and reports to the Internal Audit Officer, to the Board of Managing Directors as well as to the Supervisory Board.
+The completely outsourced Internal Audit officer, to the Board of Managing Directors as well as to the Supervisory Board.